MassimilianoDH/azure-devops-test/README.md

 In this challenge I decided to use Microsoft Bicep to create our ARM templates since it offers us more readable code, modularity and ease when working with outputs.
 In our repository you will find a directory called `resources`, within this there are 3 sub-directories (`keyVault`, `seviceBus`, `storageAccount`) that contain the resources required by the challenge.
 In each Bicep file the resource is defined and the `Connection String` is exposed as output.
 The files mentioned above are then called by `main.bicep` located in our `root` directory.
 Finally `main.bicep` is deployed by our Azure Pipeline and the `Connection String` are exposed in our Pipeline with a PowerShell script (inline).

-NOTE: `main.bicep` will create its own Azure Resource Group with `<MY NAME>`.
+- NOTE: `main.bicep` will create its own Azure Resource Group with `<MY NAME>`.

-NOTE: You can create an ARM template with the command 'az bicep build `--file ./main.bicep`.
+- NOTE: You can create an ARM template with the command `az bicep build '--file ./main.bicep'`.

 ## 🚀 USAGE <a name = "usage"></a>